1 Chronicles 27

 - Genesis 15:5Look now toward heaven, and tell the stars… So shall thy seed be.The promise behind David's restraint - a seed beyond numbering, God's to multiply and keep.

-- Psalm 20:7Some trust in chariots, and some in horses: but we will remember the name of the LORD our God.The conviction under the uncounted multitude - strength sought in the name, not the number.
+- Psalm 20:7Some trust in chariots, and some in horses: but we will remember the name of the LORD our God.The conviction under the uncounted multitude - strength anchored in the name of the LORD, who gives the increase.

 - 1 Chronicles 21:1And Satan stood up against Israel, and provoked David to number Israel.The census Joab began but finished not - the wrath verse 24 deliberately leaves out of the record.